ESO Astronomical Glossary - E

 An emission nebula is a type of nebula that 'glows'.
 Emission nebulae are formed when energetic ultraviolet light from one or more very hot nearby stars heats the gas to such an extent that it begins to emit light of its own.
 This sets them apart from reflection nebulae, which simply reflect and scatter starlight.
 The main types of emission nebulae are planetary nebulae and HII regions.

 ESO, the European Southern Observatory, is the foremost intergovernmental astronomy organisation in Europe and the world’s most productive astronomical observatory.
-It is supported by 15 countries: Austria, Belgium, Brazil, the Czech Republic, Denmark, France, Finland, Germany, Italy, the Netherlands, Portugal, Spain, Sweden, Switzerland and the United Kingdom.
+It is supported by 16 countries: Austria, Belgium, Brazil, Czechia, Denmark, France, Finland, Germany, Italy, the Netherlands, Poland, Portugal, Spain, Sweden, Switzerland and the United Kingdom.
 ESO carries out an ambitious programme focused on the design, construction and operation of powerful ground-based observing facilities enabling astronomers to make important scientific discoveries.
 ESO also plays a leading role in promoting and organising cooperation in astronomical research.
 ESO operates telescopes at three unique world-class observing sites in Chile: La Silla, Paranal and Chajnantor.

 Extremely Large Telescope (ELT)